 Our Schedule

-In our first meeting at the Crossroads, we meet the Aphrodite and her garden of roses.
+In our first meeting at the Crossroads, we meet Pandora and her sacred vessel of curiosity.

 July: The Dark Moon of Artemis